 - 1 out of every 365 Black or African American babies are born with sickle cell disease.

 - 1 out of every 16,300 Hispanic-American babies are born with sickle cell disease.

 - About 1 in 13 Black or African American babies are born with sickle cell trait.

 Learn more and join the Blood Diseases & Disorders Education Program in bringing greater awareness to sickle cell disease by using these fact sheets, articles, social media resources, and more.

 Find tips for managing and living with sickle cell disease, as well as information about treatments that you can discuss with your doctors.

 Honoring Today’s Faces of Sickle Cell Disease

-Share this article in your publications, blog, or website and reach out to your local media and encourage them to share this article to help raise awareness about SCD.
+Share these articles on your blog, website or e-newsletters and reach out to your local media and encourage them to share this article to help raise awareness.

 Other Sickle Cell Disease Awareness Resources

 - Understanding Sickle Cell Disease - Learn more about Sickle Cell Disease, including symptoms, treatments, and lifestyle tips.